superstreamlabs/memphis.net/README.md

 ```c#
 StorageTypes.MEMORY
 ```
-The above means that messages persist on the main memory.
+The above means that messages persist in the main memory.

 ### Destroying a Station